 Becoming a Notary

-- Notary Bond - The bond paperwork should have an oath section and power of attorney section
+- Notary Bond - Obtain from your employer.
+The bond paperwork should have an oath section and power of attorney section

 - Your Driver’s License or State Identification - Michigan residents apply in the county of the address on your driver’s license or identification

 - Payment - We accept payment by cash, check, or debit or credit card (with cards additional fees apply)